 The research team indicated that investors give heavy weight to something that their research could not quantify or measure by specific criteria.
 Investors go with their gut.
 This was somewhat shocking to the students as their assumptions expected to find a specific checklist of criteria by which an investment decision was made.
 While they did find that most investors have a checklist of sorts, that checklist never gets pulled out unless their ‘gut’ tells them to move forward.

 “Investors have come up with ways to filter through life in a blink.”

 I encouraged the students to continue their research and to dig deeper into this ‘gut’ decision making.
-I am confident that what we call ‘gut’ or ‘blink’ decisions are actually to culmination of experience, knowledge, expectation and wisdom screaming through our super-computer brains to deliver a final calculation to move forward or pull back in a matter of seconds.
+I am confident that what we call ‘gut’ or ‘blink’ decisions are actually to a culmination of experience, knowledge, expectation, and wisdom screaming through our super-computer brains to deliver a final calculation to move forward or pull back in a matter of seconds.

 Regardless of what goes into these ‘gut’ decisions, their research proves that I am not alone in my approach toward life.

 Every investor I know wants to make money on their investment.

 That’s logical, and it logically follows that a great team with a great idea whose intellectual property is protected for a product that uniquely solves a problem for a large group of customers is a slam dunk.
 In fact, many articles and books will list out these and many other things as essential components when presenting to Angel and Venture Capital groups: